Ali Dizaei: Other police details

+Dizaei was the President of the National Black Police Association from 2007 to 2009.

 Articles about policing

 During his time in the police, Dizaei wrote articles for police journals and national newspapers, covering various policing topics.

+Career after prison

+In 2014, Dizaei formed Covert Security Limited, an international investigations consultancy specializing in tracing and locating assets and individuals and carrying out cold-case reviews.

 Personal life

-He was married in August 1986 in Reading, Berkshire to Natalie Downing.
-He has three sons by her; Kamran, Kayvon, and Kourosh.
-Dizaei and Downing were married for 19 years, divorcing in 2005.
-His current wife is Shahameh, known as Shy, whom he married in August 2007 in Ealing.
-They have one son Erfan.
+He married Natalie Downing in August 1986 in Reading, Berkshire with whom he has three sons.
+They divorced in 2005.
+He married his second wife, Shahameh in August 2007 in Ealing.
+They have one son.